Churches that have a desire to use an outreach event aimed at reaching their community for Christ struggle with strategies that are effective.

 I wonder how many “guests” feel that way after attending a church’s “free” event?
 Trapped and pressured.

-I thought to myself, “Thank God I was a Christian before I came here because I’m not sure I would have ever considered Christ afterwards.”
+I thought to myself, “Thank God I was a Christian before I came here because I’m not sure I would have ever considered Christ afterward.”

-I asked him afterwards how many people had been added into his church as a result of the outreach and he responded, “A few.”
+I asked him afterward how many people had been added into his church as a result of the outreach and he responded, “A few.”

 3. Don’t be tricky.

-Whether it’s bait and switch tactics, high-pressure “seal the deal” evangelism or scare them into Christianity; none of these approaches are highly effective at reaching the unchurched.
+Whether it’s bait and switch tactics, high-pressure “seal the deal” evangelism or scare them into Christianity; none of these approaches are highly effective at reaching and connecting lost people into the church.
 That’s why your church should consider a bridge event instead of just an outreach event.

 What’s the difference between an evangelistic event and a bridge event?